 The neighbors are very happy with the pulpería.
 Still, it won’t get super busy.
 We live in a small community and people usually don’t have a lot to spend.
 Most of the time someone stops by in the afternoon when work is finished.
 For example a neighbors that stays a little while to drink a beer.
 Or a group of women that wants to leave the house for a bit and hang around to chat.
 There is a tv-screen and we have wifi, there is no cell service in the area.
 For now it’s not possible to have more people around.
 We can keep the 1,5-meter distance and we ask people to use the disinfectant gel that we have at the counter.

 Since everything is close to home we can make the combination with having guests in our lodge in the future.
-It is good that we don’t depend 100% on tourism, especially when we won’t be able to have the occupation that we could have before.
+It is a good thing that we don’t depend 100% on tourism anymore, especially when we won’t be able to have the occupation that we could have before.
 We have to adjust our self to what is the reality.
 As long as the borders are closed we are happy that we can have this company close to home and that we can do it together.
 And that is worth a lot.